qReduMIS: A Quantum-Informed Reduction Algorithm for the Maximum Independent Set Problem: Methodology

 \textbf{Algorithm layer.} The algorithm layer is at the center of the qReduMIS framework, involving both classical and quantum resources, with the QPU feeding information to the classical reduction logic in every iteration of the algorithm.
 See Algorithm \ref{algo:qReduMIS} for a basic outline of the core routine.
 While several variants of qReduMIS are conceivable, ranging from greedy heuristics to exact branch-and-reduce-type algorithms, here we focus on a semi-greedy implementation thereof.
 Independent of implementation details, qReduMIS comprises three core modules, given by (i) $\textsc{ClassicalReduce}(\cdot)$, (ii) $\textsc{QuantumMIS}(\cdot)$, and (iii) $\textsc{Select}(\cdot)$ methods.

 The $\textsc{ClassicalReduce}$ routine takes a graph $\mathcal{G}$ as input and outputs a smaller graph kernel $\mathcal{K}$, along with sets of nodes that have been selected or removed, respectively.
 To achieve this reduction, one can draw from the full suite of reduction procedures developed over the last two decades \citep{lamm:17, lamm:19, grossmann:24}, involving, for example, techniques such as isolated vertex removal \citep{butenko:02}, vertex folding \citep{chen:01}, or critical independent set reductions \citep{butenko:07}.
 For definiteness, here we leverage a simple, yet efficient reduction procedure known as isolated vertex removal \citep{butenko:02, strash:16, schuetz:24}, which makes use of the notion of exposed corner nodes (also known as isolated or simplicial vertices) that are provably part of some MIS/MWIS by a simple cut-and-paste argument \citep{butenko:02, hespe:19, strash:16, schuetz:24}.
 By iteratively selecting those corner nodes and removing their neighborhood, this simple kernelization technique is able to efficiently shrink a given input graph $\mathcal{G}$ to an irreducible kernel $\mathcal{K}$---typically in linear time---while preserving optimality \citep{schuetz:24}.
+Here we will focus on the MIS problem, but it is straightforward to generalize qReduMIS to the MWIS problem, by either (heuristically) extending our reduction logic towards weighted nodes as detailed in Ref.~\cite{schuetz:24} or by adopting known (exact) MWIS reduction schemes \cite{grossmann:23}.

 Next, the irreducible kernel $\mathcal{K}$ is passed to the $\textsc{QuantumMIS}$ routine, which samples from the low-energy sector and computes high-quality solutions in the form of independent sets $\{\mathcal{I}_{n}\}$ for the kernel, for $n=1, \dots, n_{\mathrm{shots}}$, with $n_{\mathrm{shots}}$ referring to the number of QPU measurements (shots).
 As further detailed below, both analog (i.e., quantum annealing type) or digital (i.e., circuit-based) quantum devices can be called in the backend to compute these independent sets.
 In the case that the kernel's size exceeds the QPU's capabilities, qubit compression \citep{sciorilli:25}, lightcone \citep{dupont:25}, or decomposition techniques \citep{acharya:24} may be used to effectively shrink the problem size and enable the use of near-term quantum devices.